Calbabreaker/dotfiles/README.md

 and language server using `:LspInstall language-server` (e.g. `:LspInstall tsserver`).
 Press tab to see options.

-Prettier will be needed to format JavaScript, HTML, CSS, etc. files, and clang-format will be needed to format C++, C files.
+[Prettierd](https://github.com/fsouza/prettierd) will be needed to format JavaScript, HTML, CSS, etc. files, (install with `npm install -g @fsouza/prettierd`) and clang-format will be needed to format C++, C files.

 Run `:W` to see keybinds (there are a lot).
+Some basic keybinds are: `C-e` opens file explorer, `C-t` opens terminal.

 Might need to install `xsel` to make NeoVim work with system clipboard.

 ## Xmonad